-The cost of each meeting is £2 per person including refreshments at the end of the meeting, when you will be able to talk to other members who will be happy to tell you about our Groups and Activities.
+We ask for a donation of £2 per person attending any of our open meetings.
+These include refreshments served at the end.
+You will be able to talk to other members who will be happy to tell you about our Groups and Activities.

 So do come along and join us as you will be made very welcome.